Scrutiny of social media post is matter for NI Civil Service head, Assembly told

 It came after criticism of Mr Givan following his trip to Israel last week, as part of a delegation of MLAs, during which he asked his department for a social media post around his visit to a school in Jerusalem.

-A no-confidence motion backed by People Before Profit, Sinn Fein, SDLP and Alliance is to be debated by the Assembly next Monday.
+A no-confidence motion backed by People Before Profit, Sinn Fein, SDLP, Alliance and independent MLA Claire Sugden is to be debated by the Assembly next Monday.

 Mr Givan told MLAs the social media post was “strictly non-political and focused solely on the educational aspects of the visit”.